 The flavor of the deep red beet is basically synonymous with “earthy” and adds some much-needed color to green salads and roasted root veggie dishes, even if they sometimes stain your fingers blood red.
 But if you aren’t a big fan or user of beets, you may be left scratching your head when you receive an entire bunch of beets—stem and all!
-Thankfully, we’ve put together four handy recipes (plus some additional tasty tips) to help you eat the entire bunch of of beets:
+So, we’ve put together four handy recipes (plus tasty tips) to help you eat the entire bunch of beets:

 - Simple roasted beets